audunhalland/entrait/README.md

 The reason that the `#[entrait]` attribute has to be present in `core_crate`, is that it needs to define a blanket implementation for `Impl<T>` (as well as mocks),
     and those need to live in the same crate that defined the trait.
-If not, this would have broken the orphan rule.
+If not, this would have violated the orphan rule.

 (NB: This example's purpose is to demonstrate entrait, not to be a guide on how to deal with system time.
 It should contain some ideas for how to _mock_ time, though!)